-We know that many of you chose online coursework for the convenience; we want to ensure that testing is convenient as well.
+We know that many students chose online coursework for the convenience; we want to ensure that testing is convenient as well.

 However, some testing must be proctored.
-A proctor is an impartial person, usually in a position with some authority, who is not related to you.
-The role of the proctor is to monitor you as you write a test to ensure your identity and the integrity of the process.
+A proctor is an impartial person, usually in a position with some authority, who is not related to the student.
+The role of the proctor is to monitor the student as they write a test to ensure your identity and the integrity of the process.